nekomeowww/BridgeTokens/README.md

 *Note: This is also where you can add custom tokens by pasting the token contract address in the search field.*

 To return your ELA on Ethereum back to the Elastos Smart Contract chain, simply repeat the same process as above.
-You will now be burning the ELA token on Ethereum, and releasing your original ELA to your account.
-Keep in mind that gas fees will be much higher when initiating a transfer from the Ethereum network (and more confirmations are required), so plan accordingly.
+You will now be burning the ELA token on Ethereum, and releasing your original ELA back to your account.
+Keep in mind that gas fees will be much higher when initiating a transfer from the Ethereum chain (and more confirmations are required), so plan accordingly.

 ![shadowtokens_github](/src/assets/docs/10.png)